Make your move to Mainroad — Hiring Now!

 Mainroad Slow Down Driving in Winter

-We appreciate public feedback!
-If you come across a highway situation on the SFPR that requires maintenance response, changing road conditions, or debris, please call 604-271-0337 to report the condition and location.
-Be as descriptive as possible.
+We value public feedback!
+If you encounter a highway situation on the SFPR that requires maintenance, notice changing road conditions, or see debris, please call 604-271-0337 to report the condition and location.

-Mainroad’s Call Centre is available 24 hours a day, 7 days a week – an operator will record all public feedback and forward the information to crews on shift to respond, as well as dispatch additional personnel, and update DriveBC.
+Mainroad’s Call Centre is available 24/7.
+An operator will record all public feedback, forward the information to crews on shift, dispatch additional personnel if needed, and update DriveBC.

 You can also write Mainroad Email: mfm@mainroad.ca